-The internship is designed to provide the student with supervised on-the-job experience.
+The internship (a minimum of 150 hours) is designed to provide the student with supervised on-the-job experience.
 A contracted and supervised work program is arranged between the student, employer, and the university to meet program objectives.

 ACC 4010 AUDITING (3 credits)